-There are people who you mean nothing more to than what you can do for them.
+There are people to whom you mean nothing more than what you can do for them.
 There are A LOT of these people.
-They see you as a pawn in there self-indulgent little chess game.
+They see you as a pawn in their self-indulgent little chess game.

 Some of these people are probably close to you—amongst your coworkers, friends, and maybe even in your own family.